-The California Treasurer and lawmakers announced a bill Monday that would give legal cannabis businesses a tax break in an attempt to support legal businesses while suppressing the black market.
+The California Treasurer and lawmakers announced a bill Monday that would give legal cannabis businesses a tax break in an attempt to support legal businesses while suppressing the illicit market.

 Specifically, the bill would temporarily cut the state’s cannabis excise tax by 4%, from 15% to 11%, and also entirely suspend the cultivation tax through 2022.
 California Treasurer Fiona Ma said at the Capitol Hill press conference yesterday that she wants to help legal cannabis business owners “thrive.”